DylanWestraadt/envi/README.md

 Using flask-env I decided to make Envi!
 Its just like flask-env execpt it works for Django too!

 use:
-cd into envi,py directory then run:
+cd into envi.py directory then run:

 -$ python3 envi.py